Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

   ![Foreign currency wizard](../../Assets/Screenshots/RetailSuiteAccounting/Book/ForeignCurrencyWizard01.png "[Foreign currency wizard]")

 The *Foreign currency wizard* window allows to search for accounts containing exchange rate differences and post these differences automatically in special revenues and expenses accounts set up for this purpose.
+For detailed information, see [Post exchange rate fluctuations](../Operation/12_BookExchangeRateFluctuations.md).

 - *Fiscal year*
 Click the drop-down list to select the applicable fiscal year.